fxkuehl/keyboard/layout.md

 * Concatenating many diverse texts
 * Preprocessing texts to remove unusual names or typos

 Both approaches are being applied in the experiments below.
 Preprocessing uses a word list to filter all words in the text.
 Rejected words are output into a new "missing words" list that can be manually vetted.
-Any real words can be added to the canonical word list.
+Any real words can be added to the canonical word list before rerunning the preprocessing step.
 Typos and unusual names can be left out.

 The texts used in these experiments were copied from [8] and then preprocessed against a growing canonical word list.
+The following four texts were used from that source:

+1. Alice in Wonderland, Chapter 1
+2. Jungle Book
+3. Academic - Contractor's Performance in Construction
+4. Academic - Binary Logistic Analysis

 ## Review of existing keyboard layouts

 This section applies the quality function and its metrics to existing keyboard layouts.
 The scores and discussion of the results provide context and a reference for the solutions found by the optimization algorithm discussed in the next section.

-Each keyboard layout is shown with key and finger weights normalized to match the weights used in the heatmap metric of the quality function.
+Each keyboard layout is shown with key and finger weights normalized, to match the weights used in the heatmap metric of the quality function.

 The metrics are presented as follows: